Innovations that are born at the confluence of disciplines

 According to the number of projects funded by the Research Council of Lithuania (RCL hereinafter) VMU researchers conduct the most research in the national research programmes “The State and the Nation: Heritage and Identity” and “Future Energy”.
 Comparing to other Lithuanian universities VMU is in the third place by to the number of National Research Programme projects.

 The organisation of doctoral studies aims at the preparation of young researchers who could sucessfully integrate into the national and international research environment and be able to work in inter-institutional and international research teams.
 VMU doctoral studies are carried out in 18 fields of science; the university is the leader in 15 doctoral consortiums and a participant in 3 more consortiums as a partner.
-For five years already doctoral studies have been inter-institutional.
-The highest number of Lithuanian and foreign partners (five) are in the areas of Economics and Management, Education Science and Biology.
+For eight years already doctoral studies have been inter-institutional.

 Fine Art areas have been developing rapidly since the Music Academy joined the university, VMU Theatre, Art Centre, and Gallery 101 were established; these opened new opportunities to expand and develop artistic and creative activities at the university.

-At present, 24 research journals are published at VMU: 20 research journals are included in international databases, and 4 other reviewed research journals and selections of scientific papers.
+At present, 18 research journals are published at VMU.
+18 research journals are included in international databases.
+4 journals are published together with other Lithuanian institutions.

 22 University faculty study and research centres, Multimedia Lab and over 50 other laboratories and computer classes, a Psychology Clinic, Art Gallery “101”, VMU Music Academy Chamber Orchestra, the VMU Theatre, and 6 University centres function to ensure favourable conditions for scientific research and studies.